lordboba/stonksgame/README.md

     4. buy/b - $buy [4-Letter Stock Symbol] [Quantity], buys the amount of specified stock(EX: $buy TSLA 50, buys 50 Tesla Stock )
     5. market/m - $market [4-Letter Stock Symbol], returns a message giving the current market price of a stock(EX: $market TSLA, will give $1,137.06, as of 11/21/2021)
     6. leaderboard/lb - $lb, gives the leaderboard of the Top 10 Traders according to net worth in the current game
-    7. assets - $assets, returns the player's current assets, including stocks owned and net worth
+    7. assets - $assets, returns the player's current assets, including stocks owned
 3. feedback - $feedback, gives feedback to the developers, done in DMs
 4. invite - $invite, gives link to invite the bot to other servers